to your trip itinerary?

 Popular hikes in Denali

 Encompassing an area about the size of the state of Vermont, Denali doesn’t really have trails beyond the entrance of the park.
-It works a little differently here than in most national parks in the US, so be sure to read up on permits and preparations necessary for backcountry hiking in Denali.
+It works a little differently here than in most national parks in the US, so be sure to read up on permits necessary for backcountry hiking in Denali.
 If you’re looking to hike on more developed trails, then check these out, all of which are near the entrance and clearly marked.

 - Mount Healy Overlook Trail - The beginning of the hike is through the forest before eventually making your way into the tundra.
 Hikers can head to the overlook for amazing views of the valley and ridge, or you can plan an all day excursion and hike all the way to the summit of Mount Healy.